Bandits with Single-Peaked Preferences and Limited Resources: Problem Definition

 \begin{definition}[PSP matrix] We say that a matrix $\Theta$ is \emph{perfectly single-peaked} (PSP for brevity) if for every user $u \in [U]$, there exists an index $p(u;\Theta) \in [K]$ such that \begin{inequality} \theta_{u,1} \leq \cdots \leq \theta_{u,p(u; \Theta)} \geq \cdots \geq \theta_{u,K}. \end{inequality} \end{definition}

 In other words, the entries of every row are unimodal.
-The index $p(u;\Theta)$ is called the \emph{peak} of user $u$, or simply $p(u)$ when $\Theta$ is clear from context; if multiple indices attain the maximum, we fix an arbitrary choice.
-More generally,
+The index $p(u;\Theta)$ is called the \emph{peak} of user $u$, or simply $p(u)$ when $\Theta$ is clear from context; if multiple indices attain the maximum, we fix an arbitrary choice.\footnote{See \Cref{sec:peak-ties} for a discussion of how our algorithms and analyses handle such ties.} More generally,

 \begin{definition}[SP matrix and SP order] We say that a matrix $\Theta$ is \emph{single-peaked} (or SP) if there exists a (total) order $\prec$ on the arms such that the matrix obtained by permuting the columns of $\Theta$ according to $\prec$ is PSP.
 In such a case, we say that $\prec$ is an \emph{SP order} of $\Theta$. \end{definition}